sfstoolbox/book/README.md

-## Supplementary materials for the book Analytic Methods of Sound Field Synthesis by J. Ahren
+## Supplementary materials for the book Analytic Methods of Sound Field Synthesis by J. Ahrens

 ### Website